getreu/tp-note/docs/source/tpnote--manpage.md

    - Windows: '`C:\Users\<LOGIN>\AppData\Roaming\tpnote\config\tpnote.toml>`'
    - macOS: '`/Users/<LOGIN>/Library/Application Support/tpnote`'
-4. At startup all parent directories of the note file path '`<PATH>`' are searched for a marker file named '`.tpnote.toml`'.
+4. At startup all parent directories of the note file path '`<PATH>`' are searched for a marker file named '`tpnote.toml`'.
 If found, the document root moves from '`/`' to the found location.
 If present and its content is not empty, Tp-Note interprets the file's content as configuration file.
 5. The file indicated by the command line parameter '`--config <FIlE>`'.